indiehosters/dev-scripts/doc/getting-started-as-a-hoster.md

 also run on a system that's decoupled from your actual servers, you may not be reselling DNS hosting.
 If you host DNS for your customer on server-wide bind services that directly read data from files on the per-user data folders, then you don't need this folder, and instead DNS data will be under `indiehosters/user-data`.

+The deploy-keys folder contains the authorized_keys file which is the first thing you scp to each server you add to your fleet.

 # User data
 Everything under `indiehosters/user-data` is data owned by one of your users.
 Which human owns which site is something you can administer